Sea Kayaking in Alaska

 Note: Trip fee includes all charter boats/flights, two nights hotel based on double occupancy.
 Single supplement fee of $155 applies unless we can match you with another participant for the hotel.
 There will be a small group surcharge of $206 per person if there are less than 6 participants on any departure.

-Sea Quest Kayak Expeditions Will Provide: Sea kayaks, all related sea kayaking tour gear, safety & communication gear, tents, sleeping bags, cooking equipment, all meals at basecamps, charter transport to and from wilderness campsites, kayak lessons, expert guides, and 2 nights of hotels in Anchorage.
+Sea Quest Kayak Tours Will Provide: Sea kayaks, all related sea kayaking tour gear, safety & communication gear, tents, sleeping bags, cooking equipment, all meals at basecamps, charter transport to and from wilderness campsites, kayak lessons, expert guides, and 2 nights of hotels in Anchorage.

 You Will Provide: Outdoor clothing and personal items.